A woman with long black hair, wearing a magenta shirt and khaki pants, smiling and posing with one hand touching her face against a yellow background.

 Rather, it’s my vow, as a Bodhisattva, to see the divinity in you, to see beauty in wounds, and to see wholeness in what’s fractured.

 I wish I could end the page here.
-But I know I have to play the capitalism game of “proving my worth” to you and listing all of my training and accomplishments.
+But I know I have to play the capitalism game of “proving my worth” and listing all of my training and accomplishments.
 So here we go:

 What qualifies me to do this work on a professional level: